 Nursery & Kindergarten

-Your child embodies possibility waiting to blossom.
 Children enter the world with a sense of wonder and trust, which inspires our teachers to meet them with reverence, joy, and a deep interest in discovering who they are.
 Working from wisdom steeped in research and years of child observation, our teachers seek the individuality of each child.
-Given a nurturing and supportive environment, the children’s abilities begin to reveal themselves as they develop in freedom.
+Given a nurturing and supportive environment, the children’s abilities begin to reveal themselves.

 Open-ended toys made from natural materials, like silk scarves, knitted wool puppets, wooden blocks, and acorns collected from nature walks, nourish the child’s developing senses.
-With these natural items, children may flex their creative muscles and imaginative capacities, and further develop their emerging fine motor skills.
-In addition, involving moveable structures that they can explore in environments that invite movement helps to develop gross motor coordination.
-We believe that creative play is the child’s most important developmental tool, whether to discover new skills, work with experiences, or express emotions.
+With these natural items, children flex their creative muscles and imaginative capacities, and further develop their emerging fine motor skills.
+Moveable structures that they can explore help develop gross motor coordination.
+We believe that creative play is the child’s most important developmental tool, whether to discover new skills, work with experiences they have had, or express emotions.

-Young children come to know and understand the world around them though movement.
-Our Nursery and Kindergarten circle time lets the children live freely into their joy of movement, while stimulating their imagination.
-Woven out of archetypal activities of life and experiences of nature, the songs of our circles nourish the child’s language development, invoke their natural delight in singing, and invite them to participate in a beautiful flowing rhythm.
+Young children come to know and understand the world around them though movement. in addition to ample outdoor time every day, our Nursery and Kindergarten circle time lets the children exercise their joy of movement, while stimulating their imagination.
+Woven out of archetypal activities of life and experiences of nature, the songs of our circles nourish the child’s language development, invoke their natural delight in singing, and invite them to participate in a shared rhythm.

 Story Time and Puppetry